 The Swedish Alcohol Act and Systembolaget

-One of our most important tasks is to follow the so-called sales rules.
-They are three in number and are listed in the Alcohol Act:
+One of our most important tasks is to follow the selling rules.
+There are three of them listed in the Alcohol Act:

 - A person who has not reached 20 years of age cannot shop at Systembolaget